blueburncz/BBMOD/docs_src/AdvancedTopics/Rendering/UsingARenderer.md

 renderer further to for example change the resolution scale (render the game at a smaller resolution than the window to increase FPS), enable rendering of dynamic shadows or enable various post-processing effects.
-There should be a dedicated section for each on of these, but to give you an example:
+There should be a dedicated section for each one of these, but to give you an example:

 ```gml
 /// @desc Create event